ben-rub1n/ben-rub1n.github.io/about.md

 ### More Information

 When I am not "grinding" (god what a word), you can find me destressing through one of my hobbies, whether that's:
-1. playing bass or piano (I am classically trained but desperately trying to learn improvisation)
+1. playing bass or piano (I am classically trained but trying to learn improvisation)
 2. rock climbing and/or hiking
 3. working out at the gym/meditating